ltelab/disdrodb/docs/source/installation.rst

 Install the DISDRODB package dependencies ............................................

-You can use either conda or pip :
+You can use either pip or conda:

 * **Pip**